 - Transition documents

 - Concerned about a child?

 - Contact us

-SEND Code of Practice: 0-25 years and the local offer
+SEND Code of Practice: 0 to 25 years and the local offer

 The SEND Code of Practice: 0 to 25 years came into force on the 1 September 2014.
-The code covers the 0-25 age and sets out the statutory guidance on duties, policies and procedures for all organisations who work with and support children and young people with SEND.
+The code covers the 0 to 25 age and sets out the statutory guidance on duties, policies and procedures for all organisations who work with and support children and young people with SEND.
 It relates to Part 3 of the Children and Families Act 2014.

-The main changes under are that children and young people with SEND are now supported by a single education, health and care plan 0-25 (instead of an SEN statement).
+The main changes are that children and young people with SEND are now supported by a single education, health and care plan 0 to 25 (instead of an SEN statement).
 Families can also be more actively engaged in reviewing and accessing the services available to them through Surrey's Local Offer.

 Deciding the right level of support